 Carter Center

-The Carter Center is a nongovernmental, not-for-profit organization founded in 1982 by former U.S. President Jimmy Carter.
-He and his wife Rosalynn Carter partnered with Emory University just after his defeat in the 1980 United States presidential election.
+The Carter Center is a nongovernmental, nonprofit organization founded in 1982 by former U.S. president Jimmy Carter.
+He and his wife Rosalynn Carter partnered with Emory University after his defeat in the 1980 United States presidential election.
 Derived from Wikipedia licensed CC-BY-SA.

 Open Access Percentage